nowshad-hasan/interview-preparation/preparations/java.md

        ```
       * A class that can refer to any type is known as generic class.
 Here, we are using T type
    parameter to create the generic class of specific type.
 The T type indicates that it can refer to any type (like String, Integer, Employee etc.).The type you specify for the class, will be used to store and retrieve the data.
       * The ? (question mark) symbol represents wildcard element.
 It means any type.
-If we write <? extends Number>, it means any child class of Number e.g. Integer, Float, double etc
+If we write <? extends Number>, it means any child class of Number e.g. Integer, Float, double etc.

+* **Difference between <? super T> and <? extends T> in Java?** [Stackoverflow](https://stackoverflow.com/questions/4343202/difference-between-super-t-and-extends-t-in-java)

 * **What is Java `PriorityQueue`?** [GeeksforGeeks](https://www.geeksforgeeks.org/priority-queue-class-in-java-2/), [Blog](https://www.callicoder.com/java-priority-queue/), [Javapoint](https://www.javatpoint.com/java-priorityqueue)